 Students who receive financial aid funds must consult with [name of office] prior to withdrawing from the university regarding any required return or repayment of grant or loan assistance received for that academic term or payment period.
-If a recipient of student financial aid funds withdraws from the institution during an academic term or a payment period, the amount of grant or loan assistance received may be subject to return and/or repayment provisions.
+Students who have received financial aid and withdraw from the institution during the academic term or payment period may need to return or repay some or all of the funds received, which may result in a debt owed to the institution.